Pandas Notebook

 unmatched = merged[merged['_merge'] == 'left_only'].drop(columns='_merge')

-indicator=True adds a _merge column. 'left_only' rows had no match in the right table — the anti join result.
+indicator=True adds a _merge column. 'left_only' rows had no match in the right table — that is the anti join result.

 String Operations